Pulhwasal-3-31: Description

 Based on images released by North Korea, Pulhwasal-3-31 appears to be a long-range, land-attack cruise missile for attacking fixed targets on the ground.
 It is similar to Russia's Kalibr or United States's Tomahawk.
 It is possible that Pulhwasal-3-31 is a variant or an updated version of the Hwasal-1 and Hwasal-2 cruise missiles.

 According to North Korea, it is a "strategic" cruise missile.
 As the missile's name contains number 31, it is highly likely that Pulhwasal-3-31 is able to carry the Hwasan-31 tactical nuclear warhead.
 It may also have a version armed with a conventional warhead.

 It is capable of flying for more than two hours.
 Its assumed range is 2000 km; however, the reported flight times of the second launch, revealed to be between 7,421 and 7,445 seconds, were consistent with a 1500 km range.

-It is possible that Pulhwasal-3-31 is designed to have other basing modes along with submarine.
+It is possible that Pulhwasal-3-31 is designed to have other basing modes along with submarines.

+The Pulhwasal-3-31 uses a complicated naming scheme, similar to Haeil-5-23.
+It is used to give an impression that North Korea has developed new weapons.